humanestandards/home/content/_index.md

-          While outwardly, and for millennia - we collectively seek for the most Sensible and Sensational form for Remote Autonomy - inwardly, the Human Complex is a Constitution of a System of Governance, capable to Naturally achieve for Millenia all kinds of possible Virtues by Free Will.
-Of course, we can’t overlook the Fatal Mistakes that we’ve done, but we always have the Intuitive Tendency to Revisit them and Correct them Humanely, even if that is being done by the newer generations who always suffer by the mistakes of their families.
+          While outwardly, and for millennia - we collectively seek for the most Sensible and Sensational form for Remote Autonomy - inwardly, the Human Complex is a Constitution of a System of Governance, capable to achieve Naturally - all possible kinds of Virtues by Will.
+Of course, we can’t overlook the Fatal Mistakes that we’ve made, but we always have the Intuitive Tendency to Revisit and Correct them Humanely, even if that is being done by the newer generations who always suffer from the mistakes of their families.
 Afterall, the Best approach is always the Kind one.
         actions: []
         image: images/g22459.png